CHRONIC YEAST INFECTIONS

 A) While their cells are more acidic,

-yeasts growth.
-Reasons this may
+growth.
+Reasons this may occur are

-metabolism such as lactic acid.
+as lactic acid.
 Also, calcium, an

 alkaline-forming element, increases in their tissues in slow oxidation and may

 affect the alkalinity in the spaces between the cells.

 C) Slow oxidizers generally have a copper imbalance.

-Millions of pounds of antibiotics are also fed to animals.
-Commercially grown meats, poultry, milk and eggs usually contain antibiotic residues.
+Billions of pounds of antibiotics are also fed to farm animals every year.
+As a result, commercially grown meats, poultry, milk and eggs usually contain antibiotic residues.